stuffrabbit/SwiftSpreadsheet/README.md

 So in short:
 1) Register the respective objects of type `UISupplementaryView` you want to use with the provided identifiers of the enum `ViewKindType`.
-2) Create a `UINib` object for each `UIDecrationView` (corner of the Spreadsheet) and pass it upon initialization of the Layout.
+2) Create a `UINib` object for each `UIDecrationView` (corner of the Spreadsheet) and pass it upon initialization of the layout.
-3) Initialize the Layout with the provided convenience initializer and pass the delegate as well as the required decoration views.
+3) Initialize the layout with the provided convenience initializer and pass the delegate as well as the required decoration views.
 4) Implement the `SpreadsheetLayoutDelegate`.
 5) Set the content of your cells and the supplementary views in the data source methods of your collection view.
 6) Enjoy ;)